Amitnn009/Spinx_git/docs/output/_sources/Hello.rst.txt

 Hello
 =======

-This is the Hello COde Program
+This is the Hello Code Program
 ------------------------------
 1. This is Item 1
 2. This is Item 2